-One of the most employed representation methods for skeletons are graphs.
-A review of the basis concepts involved in graph matching are introduced in Appendix B, section B.4, as well as the different graph matching problems and related algorithms.
-The skeleton graph representation appears naturally after a classification of the skeleton pixels into joint points, branch points and end points.
-Conceptually a joint point is the intersection point of three or more branches of the skeleton.
-A branch point is a point belonging to a branch.
-And an end point is the final point of a branch which is not connected with any other branch.
-Mathematically, in a 8-neighborhood connectivity, we have that $N(p{x,y})$ is the sum of the neighboring pixels of $p{x,y}$, where pixels belonging to the shape have a one value and pixels not belonging to the shape have a zero value.
+When the skeleton is represented as a graph, the shape recognition is done through a graph matching algorithm.
+A review of graph matching is given in Appendix B, section B.4.
+The skeleton graph representation arises naturally from a classification of the skeleton pixels into joint points, branch points and end points.

+- A joint point is the intersection point of three or more branches of the skeleton. - A branch point is a point belonging to a branch. - An end point is the final point of a branch which is not connected with any other branch.

+To formalize these definitions mathematically, assuming a 8-neighborhood connectivity, we have that $N(p{x,y})$ is the sum of the neighboring pixels of $p{x,y}$, where pixels belonging to the shape have a one value and pixels not belonging to the shape have a zero value.
 Considering a one pixel thick skeleton, then, a branch point is defined as, where q is a image pixel and S is the skeleton of the shape.
-A joint point is defined as,
+A joint point is defined as, and an end point is defined as,

-$$Branch := \{ q \in S \mid N(q) = 2 \}$$
+$$Branch := \{ q \in S \mid N(q) = 2 \}$$ (3.10)